 A person is considered to be obese if their BMI is over 30.
 The disease is the result of a combination of several nutritional, genetic and environmental factors and now affects almost the entire planet, including many people in emerging markets.

 According to the latest WHO data, by 2016 more than 1.9 billion adults worldwide were overweight (BMI over 25).
 Of these, over 650 million were obese.
-This condition can lead to numerous health complications such as type 2 diabetes, cardiovascular disease, arthritic degenerative diseases and cancer, so that overweightness and obesity are now recognized worldwide as the fifth leading causes of death.
+This condition can lead to numerous health complications such as type 2 diabetes, cardiovascular disease, arthritic degenerative diseases, and cancer and as a result, overweight and obesity are now recognized worldwide as the fifth leading causes of death.